1872 - 1939

 In 2002 a shirt in Lord Roseberry's colours was sold at auction by Bonhams.
 Worn by Nick Smith, it was worn in a match against Ireland in 1899, 1900 or 1901 and may be a change shirt.

 v Ireland 1 March

-In 1900 Earl Rosebery's distinctive colours were reinstated but the lion rampant badge was replaced (at least for the match with England) with a crest depicting the Scottish thistle versus the English rose.
+In 1900 Earl Rosebery's distinctive colours were reinstated as first choice and Scottish thistle was worn.
+Against England in 1901 this was embroidered next to the English rose and it is possible that other national emblems were added in the games against Wales and Ireland.
 Navy blue and white was reinstated between 1901 and 1904 (change shirts being worn when playing Ireland in Belfast) and then the Scottish team played in yellow and pink until 1909.
 Rosebery's colours were then retired until after the Second World War.
 The lion rampant crest worn for most of this period had the initials of the teams involved at the top of the crest and the year printed below the lion.

 Although players still provided their own knickers and socks, white knickers were now compulsory.